-Please call (914) 967-3332, fax (914) 833-5159, or e-mail us to inquire about availability and to reserve items.
+Please call (914) 967-3332, or e-mail us to inquire about availability and to reserve items.
 We accept personal checks, Paypal and Visa/Mastercard.
 If you wish to pay by credit card, we request that you call or fax the card number to us, rather than sending it via e-mail owing to Internet security.
 To pay by Paypal, please contact us and we will be glad to send you a

 We are always looking to buy such items as well.
 Please contact us if you have material of this sort to deaccession or sell.